 If your or a family member suffers a serious injury in a tractor-trailer override or underride accident while a truck is executing an unsafe U-turn, you might have a right to compensation.
 Damages that might be recoverable include but are not limited to the following: medical expenses, pain and suffering, disfigurement, physical impairment, lost wages, mental anguish, diminished earning capacity, and other losses depending on the circumstances.

-If you suffer a significant injury, or a loved one dies in a tractor-trailer crash anywhere in Orange County or throughout California, our California tractor-trailer accident lawyers provide effective representation of personal injury victims.
-Our lawyers at Allen, Flatt, Ballidis & Leslie offer a free consultation so call us at 949-752-7474 to schedule your free consultation today.
+If you suffer a significant injury, or a loved one dies in a tractor-trailer crash anywhere in throughout California, our Orange County tractor-trailer accident lawyers provide effective representation of personal injury victims.
+Our lawyers at Allen Flatt Ballidis & Leslie offer a free consultation so call us at 949-752-7474 to schedule your free consultation today.